 If you’ve ever imagined Kyoto as a place of peaceful gardens, quiet contemplation, and deep history, Shodenji Temple brings that vision to life.
 Unlike the bustling crowds at more famous sites, this temple offers a tranquil escape, where you can explore at your own pace.

-One of Shodenji Temple’s most unique and features is its “bloody ceiling”, made from floorboards salvaged after the Siege of Fushimi Castle in 1600.
-During this pivotal conflict, Torii Mototada, a loyal retainer of Tokugawa Ieyasu, led a small garrison in a heroic last stand against overwhelming enemy forces.
+One of Shodenji Temple’s most unique and features is its “bloody ceiling”, made from floorboards salvaged after the Siege of Fushimi Castle (opens in new tab) in 1600.
+During this pivotal conflict, Torii Mototada (opens in new tab), a loyal retainer of Tokugawa Ieyasu, led a small garrison in a heroic last stand against overwhelming enemy forces.
 Refusing to surrender, Mototada and his men fought to the end, and many took their own lives inside the castle.

 To honor their sacrifice, the blood-stained floorboards were later repurposed as ceilings in temples across Kyoto, including Shodenji.
 If you look closely, you can still see handprints, footprints, and smudges, preserved as a solemn tribute to the fallen warriors.
 Standing beneath these boards is a powerful and reflective experience—one that connects visitors to a dramatic turning point in Japanese history.